 - f.
 PROCUREMENT PROCEDURES.
 Each ESG Grantee must have an appropriate procurement procedure in place.
 At a minimum, three telephone bids must be obtained for any equipment or furniture purchases to be charged totally or in part to ESG.
 The grantee must retain copies of all procurement contracts and documentation of compliance with the procurement requirements in 2 CFR part 200, subpart D. - g.
 FAIR HOUSING.
 All ESG Grantees must perform and document action in the area of enforcement and/or promotion to affirmatively further fair housing.
 During the grant year Grantees must carry out a minimum of one activity to promote fair housing.
 Non-discrimination and equal opportunity are applicable to ESG programs (24 CFR 5.105(a) as amended). - h.
 TERMINATING ASSISTANCE.
 All ESG Grantees must have a formal process for terminating assistance to an individual or family.
 At a minimum, there must be an appeals procedure with one level of administrative review for clients who are evicted or refused service from the facility for any reason.
-Termination does not bar the recipient or subrecipient from providing further assistance at a later date to the same family or individual.
+Termination does not bar the recipient or subrecipient from providing further assistance at a later date to the same family or individual. - i.
 REPORTING REQUIREMENTS.
-Each ESG Grantee must complete quarterly reporting forms as required by THDA.
-Quarterly reports must be submitted by the 15th of the month following the close of the quarter.
-If the 15th falls on a weekend or holiday, the report must be submitted by the next business dayESG Grantees also are required to upload the ESG Consolidated Annual Performance and Evaluation Report (CAPER) via Comma Separated Valued (CSV) into the Sage HMIS Reporting Repository.
+All ESG Grantees are required to upload the ESG Consolidated Annual Performance and Evaluation Report (CAPER) via Comma Separated Valued (CSV) into the Sage HMIS Reporting Repository by August 31 following the end of the program year.
 Domestic violence agencies must also upload CAPER information from their comparable data system as required by HUD.